-So, this Christmas, BBN is supporting The World Bee Project to fund bee and human life-saving initiatives around the world by collecting donations this festive season to ensure that bees and humans thrive and survive together for many Christmases to come.
+BBN is supporting The World Bee Project to fund bee and human life-saving initiatives around the world by collecting donations to ensure that bees and humans thrive and survive together for many years to come.

 “Many perceive human involvement with bees as a gentle, whimsical activity carried out by beekeepers.
 The reality is our very existence depends on bees and their ability to sustain our food chain through pollination.
 The amazing initiatives and projects pioneered and championed by The World Bee Project inspired us to marshal our global resources in partnership with them.
 Saving the bee is an immense undertaking, but if a lot of people do a lot of little things, much as bees do to help us, it will make a difference. “ – Clif Collier, CEO, BBN Ltd

-Over the next month, BBN hopes to raise £2,000 to kick-off their long-term support for The World Bee Project’s ‘Bees and Biodiversity’ flagship, community-based, conservation programme.
+BBN hopes to raise funds to kick-off their long-term support for The World Bee Project’s ‘Bees and Biodiversity’ flagship, community-based, conservation programme.

 The flagship programme will feature:

-£2,000 will cover the cost of the required beekeeping training and hive colony set up for one woman for one year.
+The money raised will cover the cost of the required beekeeping training and hive colony setup.
 The more we raise the more women and bee colonies we can help support.
 In 2022 The World Bee Project is launching its programme with 80 women from 30 villages in mangrove forests in South India.
 Over 3 years the programme will include 240 women, plant 6,000 bee-friendly plants to increase forage for bees, and add 600 bee colonies to enhance biodiversity, increase bee population, help anchor mangroves and stabilise biodiversity.
 A single hive/colony contains an average of 40,000 bees so 600 beehives will add around 24,000,000 bees.